 Decision Making Body

-This is a steering committee or governance body made up of business and IT representatives that will make several different types of decisions in the demand management process: 1) is it an idea worth exploring? and 2) is it a proposal worth pursuing?
+This is a decision-making body made up of business and IT representatives that will make several different decisions in the demand management process:

-The roles described above are key to effectively managing and assessing the items coming through the demand funnel.
-Your organization may need to include other niche roles depending upon size of the organization, compliance or regulatory factors which impact your demand or any other criteria which makes your demand unique.
+The roles described in this post are key to managing items coming through the demand funnel.
+Your organization may need other roles depending upon size of the organization, compliance or regulatory factors which impact your demand or any other criteria which makes your demand unique.